The Thunder, Perfect Mind: Summary

 The opening text announces the seemingly feminine speaker's power and presence.
 The speaker, who was sent forth from a power, has come to those who reflect upon them and has been found among those seeking after them.
 The speaker invites those waiting for them to take them in, but warns not to ignore or banish them.
 The speaker presents themselves as a complex figure, embodying seemingly contradictory qualities such as the first and the last, the honored and the scorned, and the bride and the bridegroom.

 The speaker warns to not be arrogant or dismissive of their poverty and shame but also to not be afraid of their power.
 The speaker questions why they are hated for their obedience and feared for their power and asserts that they exist in all fears and have strength in trembling.
 They describe themselves as compassionate and cruel, senseless and wise.
 The speaker urges to be cautious and not to dismiss their fear or curse their pride.

 The text continues describing opposite qualities, such as that the speaker is both loved and hated by all people.
 They are seen as wisdom by the Greeks and knowledge by the barbarians, life and death, law and lawlessness.
 The speaker is also described as Godless and unlearned but with great power, and those who know the speaker are encouraged to come forward to them and not despise smallness or turn away greatness from small things.
 It calls to come forward to childhood.

 The speaker continues to mention paradoxical traits, such as being both honored and despised, both close and far away, both sinless and the root of sin.
 They are both the knowledge of their inquiry and the finding of those who seek them, the command of those who ask of them, and the power of powers.
 The speaker claims to be the one who is called Truth, yet they are also associated with iniquity.
 They describe themselves as a mute who speaks, a bread maker, and the knowledge of their own name.
 The speaker encourages listeners to hear them with gentleness and learn from them through roughness.
 They describe themselves as a crier who also listens, and who walks in the seal of their mind.
 The speaker is described as the defense and says that they are called Truth.

 The conclusion sees the speaker describe themselves as the hearing attainable to all, the sound of a name, and the one who alone exists and has no one to judge them.
 They encourage the hearers to look at the speaker's words and writings, and to heed the message and find the speaker in their resting place, where they will live without dying again.

-Form
+Structure and style

 For it is I who am acquaintance: and lack of acquaintance.

 It is I who am reticence: and frankness.

 I am shameless: I am ashamed.

 I am strong: and I am afraid.

 It is I who am war: and peace.